novelgym/novelgym.github.io/ng-website/docs/environment/objectsactions.md

 ### `Interact`

-An example of an action whose effects may go beyond what is defined in the `do_action` method is the [Interact](https://github.com/tufts-ai-robotics-group/NovelGridWorldsV2/blob/main/gym_novel_gridworlds2/contrib/polycraft/actions/interact.py) class.
-The `check_precondition` method verifies that the entity in front of the agent matches the id provided, and the `do_action` method calls the `acted_upon` method of the entity being interacted with.
-This can have any effect as defined in the `acted_upon` method of this entity.
+[Interact](https://github.com/tufts-ai-robotics-group/NovelGridWorldsV2/blob/main/gym_novel_gridworlds2/contrib/polycraft/actions/interact.py) is an example of an action that can have effects defined elsewhere,

++ the `check_precondition` method verifies that the entity in front of the agent matches the id provided,

++ the `do_action` method calls the `acted_upon` method of the entity being interacted with (this can have any effect as defined in the `acted_upon` method of this entity).

 <details>
 <summary>`interact.py`</summary>